Accommodation providers

 Newsletters

-The Safer Schoolies Community Newsletter gets distributed to all accommodation providers and residences in Surfers Paradise and surrounding areas prior to the response.
-This newsletter includes emergency contacts, road closures, and other information on the Safer Schoolies Gold Coast Response.
+The Safer Schoolies Community Newsletter is distributed to all accommodation providers and residences in Surfers Paradise and surrounding areas prior to the response.
+This includes:

-Below you will find a number of handy resources to support you, your staff and young people during the school leaver holiday period.
+Handy resources to support you, your staff and young people during the school leaver holiday period.